Bias Reporting

 Information presented to any individual and/or office will be handled confidentially, to the greatest extent possible, and to the extent permitted by law.

-They will focus on two primary areas, Individual Response and Community Response, both of which may occur separately or in combination with one another.
+Bias incidents that do not require immediate notification will be forwarded to the BIRT for informational purposes with the possibility for follow up, if necessary.
+If it is determined that a response is warranted, the BIRT will focus on two primary areas, Individual Response and Community Response, both of which may occur separately or in combination with one another.

 Individual Response

-In the event an incident is reported that does not involve the filing of a formal complaint against another party or parties (i.e. anonymous and isolated incident of graffiti) outreach to the reporting parties will occur related to safety, counseling, student life support and/or academic support.
+In the event an incident is reported that does not involve the filing of a formal complaint against another party or parties (i.e., anonymous and isolated incident of graffiti) outreach to the reporting parties will occur related to safety, counseling, student life support and/or academic support.
 As appropriate or possible, parties will also be informed of the provisions of the Equal Opportunity, Diversity and Affirmative Action Plan (EO Plan) along with other appropriate resources.

 Community Response